ckfranz/laptop-stand/README.md

    - Router

 ### Fabrication
-Steps
-   - Create a stencil of the side profile
+   1. Create a stencil of the side profile
-   - Trace the stencil on the block of wood
+   2. Trace the stencil on the block of wood
-   - Cut out the profile
+   3. Cut out the profile
        - Band Saw
        - Scroll Saw
        - Router
-    - Finish
+   4. Finish
         - Sanding
         - Varnish